1mike12/bookshelf-bulk-save/README.md

 This does not run updates, as bulk updates are not supported natively by knex.

 This plugin adds a `bulkSave()` method to Collection objects.
-If your db dialect supports it, it will also return the inserted JSON data, similar to how `save()` on a single model returns the updated model.
+If your db dialect supports it, it will also update the new ids and return the collection, similar to how `save()` on a single model returns the updated model.
 As of writing this is (pg, mssql, oracledb).
 Otherwise it will simply return `true` on successful insert.

 requires es6 syntax to work.